3 Options - 3 Steps to Transfer Ashes to a Cremation Urn

 How to Transfer Ashes to a Cremation Urn

-If you decide to transfer ashes from the original plastic bag into a memorial cremation urn or other appropriate vessel, follow these guidelines for best results.
+If you decide to transfer ashes from the original plastic bag into an ashes container, memorial cremation urn or other appropriate vessel, follow these guidelines for best results.

 First, gather these materials: